lancejpollard/cockpit/README.markdown

 > Super DRY Settings for Ruby, Rails, and Sinatra Apps with pluggable backend support.

+## Install

+    sudo gem install cockpit

 ## How it works

-You can define arbitrarily nested key/value pairs of any type, and customize them from an Admin panel or the terminal, and save them to the MySQL, MongoDB, Redis, or even a File.
+You can define arbitrarily nested key/value pairs of any type, and customize them from an Admin panel or the terminal, and save them to the MySQL, MongoDB, Redis, in memory, or even a File.

 1. Settings can be associated with a model class
 2. Settings can be associated with a model instance, which can use the model class settings as defaults